MicrosoftDocs/sql-docs/docs/ssms/download-sql-server-management-studio-ssms.md

 If you have comments or suggestions, or you want to report issues, the best way to contact the SSMS team is at [UserVoice](https://aka.ms/sqlfeedback).

 The SSMS 18.x installation doesn't upgrade or replace SSMS versions 17.x or earlier.
 SSMS 18.x installs side by side with previous versions so both versions are available for use.
 However, if you have a ***preview*** version of SSMS 18.x installed, you must **uninstall** it before installing SSMS 18.4.
+You can see if you have the preview version by going to the Help >> About section.

 If a computer contains side-by-side installations of SSMS, verify you start the correct version for your specific needs.
 The latest version is labeled **Microsoft SQL Server Management Studio 18**